 Angela is a writer and poet from the backwoods of Texas.
 She’s many other things as well, including a wife, mother, liberal, feminist, mostly straight, LGBTQ supporter, avid reader, outdoor lover, a grand multi-Para and a self proclaimed starfish flinger.
 She has thoughts and opinions that could be construed as many things, including being seen as a crunchy, tree hugging hippie.
 Religiously speaking, she’s more Pagan than Christian leaning but basically a secular type.
 She has been busy producing free range children since 1991 and is currently engaged in raising wild things.
 She has walked through fire; therefore she may occasionally leave sparkles in her wake.

-She served as Vice President of fundraising for PTO before branching out into homeschooling.
+She served as Vice President of fundraising for her son’s PTO before branching out into homeschooling.
+She is the founder of the North Texas Home-school Gay Straight Alliance.
 She holds an endorsement as an Infant Mental Health Specialist from First3Years (formerly North Texas Association of Infant Mental Health).
 She has published articles in the First3Years journal, written as the Early Childhood Examiner for Examiner.com and been a contributor to sites such as Liberal America, The Bump, Modern Mom, Global Post, and Live Strong.
-She is the founder of kidsrpeople.org.